-Today, we’re a leading driver of the contemporary grass-fed movement.
-Greensbury has formed a partnership with one of the country’s largest suppliers of organic grass-fed beef, Rastelli Food Groups.
-Together, Greensbury and Rastelli share a vision: raising organic grass-fed cattle in a way that is sustainable, humane, and consistent in taste and quality.
+Greensbury has now formed a partnership with one of the country’s largest suppliers of organic, grass-fed beef: Rastelli Food Groups.
+We share the same vision: raising organic grass-fed cattle that’s sustainable, humane, and consistent in taste and quality.